Ryukhaan/Lab3-Shell/README.md

 ## Get an older version

-Well done!
-You have found this version of the repository!

-## Access to the first Exercice

-The first Shell exercice is in the branch "review" Let's find it!
+Something went wrong!
+The first exercise is missing.
+It must have been deleted due to inattention.
+It must be found in an earlier version.

+Find it!
+And hurry up, the time goes by!